FUNDING & SUPPORT

 The SA Video Game Development Rebate (SA VGD Rebate) enables video games studios to claim a percentage of costs incurred to develop a video game in South Australia.
 The SA VGD Rebate is paid by the South Australian Government and administered by the SAFC.

-The SA VGD Rebate is a new scheme and the first of its kind in Australia.
-The Rebate seeks to be responsive to the needs of the games industry and to establish South Australia as a leading location for games development by encouraging established South Australian games studios to scale and by incentivising other games studios to establish a base or undertake work in South Australia.
+Launched in 2020 as the first of its kind in Australia, the rebate seeks to be responsive to the needs of the games industry and to establish South Australia as a leading location for games development by encouraging established South Australian games studios to scale and by incentivising other games studios to establish a base or undertake work in South Australia.

 What is on offer?